-7 IRIS is considered to be an evolutionary LWR in the context of Figure 1 in the Introduction to this TECDOC.
+&lt;sup>6 IRIS is considered to be an evolutionary LWR in the context of Figure 1.
 IRIS has innovative features and the integral design represents a radical change in system configuration from existing loop reactors.
 However Westinghouse states that while it is innovative engineering, it relies on proven LWR technology and thus it only requires engineering and confirmatory testing.
 A prototype or demonstration plant is not required, but a first of a kind will be, since no other IRIS-type integral reactors have been built.